 To coordinate the review of UBL schemas by industry organizations, the UBL TC has established a special group, the UBL Liaison Subcommittee, whose members are individuals formally appointed by industry consortia to represent their interests in the UBL work.
-The members of the UBL Liaison Subcommittee currently include ACORD (insurance industry), ARTS (retail sales), EIDX (electronics industry), RosettaNet (IT industry), X12 (EDI), and XBRL (accounting professionals).
+The members of the UBL Liaison Subcommittee currently include representatives of ACORD (insurance industry), ARTS (retail sales), EIDX (electronics industry), NACS (convenience stores), RosettaNet (IT industry), XBRL (accounting), and the two main EDI standards organizations, ASC X12 and UN/EDIFACT.